 There is the traditional method by chemical stencil attack on a metal plate – that is, a removal process – and there is the additive method with direct printing of conductive ink.

-The prototyping printed circuit requires the use of mechanisms used by design, engineering and science professionals to develop specific prototypes that create the plates by using cutters that cut the surface area of the plate, maintaining the design of the tracks.
+The PCB prototype requires the use of mechanisms used by design, engineering, and science professionals to develop specific prototypes that create the plates by using cutters that cut the surface area of the plate, maintaining the design of the tracks.

 A prototype of a printed circuit board is its technological model, created as a result of design and construction, but has not yet been put into mass production.

 Further testing and examination of the prototype allow developers to identify and eliminate inaccuracies, design errors, defects in the created printed circuit board.